Early College Program

 Will these credits be accepted at other colleges/universities?

 Our agreement is specifically with Vincennes University; however, many colleges offer credit transfers from there.
 You can find out more by visiting TransferIN or requesting a list of transferable credits from our Guidance Office.
 In addition, how credits transfer and how many credits transfer is always at the discretion of the receiving institution.
 Majors such as business or engineering will limit course transferability.
 The Indiana College Core (ICC) is the only credential that is guaranteed to transfer course-to-course to a public Indiana college or university.
 See Senate Enrolled Act 182-2012 for more information about the ICC.
-Former Early College Associate’s Degree and ICC graduates have been successful in having their credits apply to their major or as electives by colleges in and out of Indiana.
+Former LHS Early College Associate’s Degree and ICC graduates have been successful in having their credits apply to their major or credits applied as electives by colleges in the state of Indiana and out of Indiana.
 Contact Karen O’Neal at 812-532-3308 for more information.